jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 Best book this year = 'The Making of the Atomic Bomb'
 Notes:
 * I read fiction books more quickly.
 I should read more 'good' fiction.
 Not murder mysteries / easy reading.
-* The pandemic undoubtably increased my reading.
+* The pandemic undoubtedly increased my reading.
 It's one positive that can be taken from 2020.
 In 2021 I will again target at least 2 books per month, and additionally 30 books for the year.
 I'm getting through my list of books I knew I wanted to read, finding more becomes more challenging.

 ## Books read in 2020: